ANALYSIS-Tesla's Musk may add to U.S. SEC ire with late report about Twitter stake | Business

 Did Elon Musk break U.S. securities laws again?
 Former securities officials and professors said Tesla Inc's chief executive may have missed a key disclosure deadline and filed the wrong paperwork when he bought 9% of Twitter Inc, a platform regularly used by the outspoken billionaire.
 Securities and Exchange Commission regulators could use any shortfall to try to punish Musk more for other lapses, some believe.

-That is a financial slap on the wrist for Musk, the world's richest person with a net worth of $302 billion, according to Forbes, but the regulator could look in to market manipulation allegations regarding the Twitter stock buy and seek harsher sanctions in an ongoing investigation regarding his Tesla stock sales, experts say.
+That is a financial slap on the wrist for Musk, the world's richest person with a net worth of $302 billion, according to Forbes, but the SEC could look into market manipulation allegations regarding the Twitter stock purchase and seek harsher sanctions in an ongoing investigation regarding his Tesla stock sales, experts say.
 "This is not really a gray area.
 He acquired it and didn't file within 10 days.
 It's a violation.
-And so this is a slam dunk case from the SEC perspective," Adam C. Pritchard, a law professor at University of Michigan Law School, said.
+And so this is a slam-dunk case from the SEC perspective," Adam C. Pritchard, a law professor at University of Michigan Law School, said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)